 ODH will also experience an increase in administrative costs to adopt required rules under the bill.
-Other costs will depend on the rules adopted and the differences, if any, between such rules and current operations (e.g., additional information was required to be collected and transmitted).
+Other costs will depend on the rules adopted and the differences, if any, between such rules and current operations (e.g., if additional information was required to be collected and transmitted).
 The bill does allow ODH to specify in rule that, of the data collected, only samples are to be transmitted for inclusion.
 There could also be costs for ODH under the bill if an oversight committee to advise and monitor implementation is established.
 Costs may include any staff assistance for meeting organization.

 As mentioned above, the bill requires ODH to maintain the process and the stroke registry database, even if federal moneys are no longer available to support these activities.
 Thus, ODH would be required to provide state funding for the program in the event that federal grant dollars are no longer available.
-In FY 2020, expenditures relating to the federal Coverdell grant were about \$755,000.4 A portion of this amount goes to a subrecipient, who serves as a clinical consulting team for the Coverdell Program and in this capacity leads statewide quality improvement initiatives, develops educational programs for providers, and is responsible for the integrity of the data sent to the CDC.
-Additionally, ODH uses Coverdell funds to produce data reports, provide technical assistance, and promote public awareness on the warning signs of stroke.
-Funds are also used to provide education, training, and resources to emergency medical services (EMS) personnel to help improve their assessment, triage, and transport of stroke patients.
+In FY 2021, expenditures relating to the federal Coverdell grant were about \$421,000.3 A portion of this amount goes to a subrecipient, who serves as a clinical consulting team for the Coverdell Program and in this capacity leads statewide quality improvement initiatives, develops educational programs for providers, and is responsible for the integrity of the data sent to the CDC.
+Additionally, ODH may use some Coverdell funds to produce data reports, provide technical assistance, and promote public awareness on the warning signs of stroke.